Control Flow#

 }

-We can name the loop variable anything we like (with a few restrictions, e.g. the name of the variable cannot start with a digit). in is part of the for syntax.
+We can name the loop variable, here word, anything we like (with a few restrictions Introduction to R (CRAN Manual), e.g. the name of the variable cannot start with a digit). in is part of the for syntax.
 Note that the body of the loop is enclosed in curly braces { }.
 For a single-line loop body, as here, the braces aren’t needed, but it is good practice to include them, as we did.

 It’s worth tracing the execution of this little program step by step.
-Since there are five elements in the vector vowels, the statement inside the loop will be executed five times.
-The first time around, len is zero (the value assigned to it on line 1) and v is "a".
+Since there are five elements in the vector best_practice, the statement inside the loop will be executed five times.
+The first time around, len is zero (the value assigned to it on line 1) and word is "Let".
 The statement adds 1 to the old value of len, producing 1, and updates len to refer to that new value.
-The next time around, v is "e" and len is 1, so len is updated to be 2.
-After three more updates, len is 5; since there is nothing left in the vector vowels for R to process, the loop finishes.
+The next time around, word is "the" and len is 1, so len is updated to be 2.
+After three more updates, len is 5; since there is nothing left in the vector best_practice for R to process, the loop finishes.

 Note also that finding the length of a vector is such a common operation that R actually has a built-in function to do it called length: